MengXi2021/MengXi2021/README.md

 # Personal Service

 - **Doge Static CDN** : Doge Static CDN is a completely publicly available free global acceleration network, where users can upload any file that can be reviewed and provide a global distribution network download channel.
-You can view the [details](https://static.nextsay.cn) in this warehouse.
+You can view the [details](https://static.nextsay.cn) .